Eco-Conscious Safari Camp Serengeti

-We appreciate the fact that we enjoy a unique privilege: we have the honour of hosting one of the few tented camps to be permitted within a national park - an area that is otherwise exclusively dedicated to the preservation of its wilderness and wildlife.
+We appreciate the fact that we enjoy a unique privilege: we have the honour of hosting one of the few tented camps to be permitted within the Serengeti national park - an area that is otherwise exclusively dedicated to the preservation of its wilderness and wildlife.
 We also appreciate the support of the human community that surrounds this wilderness area, on whom we rely for the provision of staff members, guides, dancers and entertainers.
 Consequently we host a number of eco-programmes, all of which are designed to support and sustain the natural and human community of which we are a part.
 Such programmes vary according to need, but presently they are as follows:

 - We offer subsidized medical care to the local community - particularly in relation to maternal care and child-immunization; also in relation to HIV/AIDS sensitization.
 We are also presently working on supplying a dedicated healthcare clinic for the area.